jdemau/jdem.com.au/_posts/2020-07-04-post-set-up-SSH.md

     IdentityFile ~/.ssh/key_to_use
 ```

-If you see the error: `Bad owner or permissions on /home/jd/.ssh/config`, ensure you have rw only access for the user (from the [serverfault.com post here](https://serverfault.com/questions/253313/ssh-returns-bad-owner-or-permissions-on-ssh-config)):
+If you see the error: `Bad owner or permissions on /home/jd/.ssh/config`, ensure the config file has `rw` only access for the user (hint from the [serverfault.com post here](https://serverfault.com/questions/253313/ssh-returns-bad-owner-or-permissions-on-ssh-config)):

 ```
 $ chown $USER ~/.ssh/config